Anachronisms in the Book of Mormon: Goats

 Domesticated goats are not native to the Americas, having been domesticated in prehistoric times on the Eurasian continent.
 Domesticated goats are believed to have been introduced on the American continent upon the arrival of the Europeans in the 15th century, 1000 years after the conclusion of the Book of Mormon, and nearly 2000 years after they are last mentioned in the Book of Mormon.
 The mountain goat is indigenous to North America and has been hunted, and the fleece used for clothing.
 However it has never been domesticated, and is known for being aggressive towards humans.

-Apologist perspective

-Matthew Roper, a FARMS writer, discussed the topic of goats in his article, "Deer as 'Goat' and Pre-Columbian Domesticate".
-He noted that when early Spanish explorers visited the southeastern United States they found Native Americans herding tame deer:

-In all these regions they visited, the Spaniards noticed herds of deer similar to our herds of cattle.
-These deer bring forth and nourish their young in the houses of the natives.
-During the daytime they wander freely through the woods in search of their food, and in the evening they come back to their little ones, who have been cared for, allowing themselves to be shut up in the courtyards and even to be milked, when they have suckled their fawns.
-The only milk the natives know is that of the does, from which they make cheese.

-Roper based his arguments on anecdotes from early Spanish colonists which called native Mesoamerican brocket deer goats: "Friar Diego de Landa noted, 'There are wild goats which the Indians call yuc.'"
-He quoted another friar in the late 16th century, "in Yucatán 'there are in that province ... great numbers of deer, and small goats'".

-Yale anthropologist Marion Schwartz noted that in the Americas "The white-tailed deer is a good example of an animal whose solitary behavior precludes its domestication even though it prefers to live in areas that people have opened up.
-Deer have been tamed and herded but not truly domesticated."
+Early Spanish observers of Mesoamerican wildlife sometimes characterized species such as the small brocket deer as “goats” and “wild goats.”

 Swine

 "Swine" are referred to twice in the Book of Mormon, and states that the swine were "useful for the food of man" among the Jaredites.
 There have not been any remains, references, artwork, tools, or any other evidence suggesting that swine were ever present in the pre-Columbian New World.